Dudeslam/Wu-Tan-Lan/Assignment3/readme.md

 ## Conclusion
 During this experiment we can conclude that the theory matches the obtained results quite good.
-The reason they don't match perfectly, is belivied to be caused by different sources of errors as the small sample size and that it is not guranteed that the WiFi/BLE-channels are in use at the time of the experiment.
-These type of experiments could be way better to conduct at e.g an Airport/international conference where the WiFi are heavly in use.
+The reason they don't match perfectly, is believed to be caused by different sources of errors as the small sample size and that it is not guaranteed that the WiFi/BLE-channels are in use at the time of the experiment.
+These type of experiments could be way better to conduct at e.g an Airport/international conference where the WiFi are heavily in use.